notifiles/documentation/docs/contributing.md

 #### Release

-Felwine does not currently have a release schedule that we conform to.
+Notifiles does not currently have a release schedule that we conform to.
 We attempt to batch work into a release every so often.
 If you have a need that requires us releasing a version sooner, please notify us, and we will attempt to cut a new release earlier (however this is not guaranteed, and you are still welcome to point to a branch in NPM if we are unable to release on your timeline).

-### Translate Felwine
+### Translate Notifiles

-You can help Felwine support more languages by translating our content into other languages.
+You can help Notifiles support more languages by translating our content into other languages.
 You can contribute by viewing our [Crowdin project page](https://crowdin.com/project/ovidejscom) and start translating today!

 ## How do I become a project maintainer?

-At this time we are pretty strict in terms of who gets write/merge access to Felwine.
+At this time we are pretty strict in terms of who gets write/merge access to Notifiles.
 The following are general guidelines we look for before granting those permissions, but other factors may apply depending on the situation.

 1. **Activity** - Likely the most important factor is we need to see you remain active on the project for an extended period of time.
-We want maintainers to be active and although we don't require maintainers to dedicated all their time to Felwine, we are looking for maintainers to be active in the community.
+We want maintainers to be active and although we don't require maintainers to dedicated all their time to Notifiles, we are looking for maintainers to be active in the community.
 2. **Contributions** - We are looking for project maintainers to be active in contributing feedback, features, bug fixes, documentation improvements, and more to the project.
 Short version: we want project maintainers to show that they are dedicated to improving the project.

 In short, some starting tips towards becoming a project maintainer include: